-In addition to fresh brewed coffee and traditional espresso drinks, Diversions café also offers a wide selection of specialty drinks including Choice Tea, Maya Chai, Mo Café frappes, cider, Coca Cola products, and Italian sodas.
-To complement a drink, the café sells Alki Bakery and Corina Bakery pastries, in-house made Grab & Go, and Luna and Clif bars.
+In addition to fresh brewed coffee and traditional espresso drinks, Diversions café also offers a wide selection of specialty drinks including Choice Tea, Maya Chai, cider, lemonade, and Italian sodas.
+To complement a drink, the café sells Alki Bakery and local Corina Bakery pastries, in-house made Grab & Go, and Luna and Clif bars.

 Diversions' current rotational drip is Peru Timbuyacu, a single origin coffee with a bright, ripe fruit flavor reminiscent of cherry cola.
 The producers of this coffee inherited their coffee farm from their grandmother, and now uses the farm for specialty coffee growing.

 This coffee is produced in the town of Chachapoyas, a remote, high-altitude town in the Peruvian Andes.
 The land is lush with orchids and sugar cane, and is a prime location for growing coffee.

 The current rotational blend in Diversions is described as having "tropical fruit flavors and a pulpy texture" that will "catch your attention" and "won't disappoint". --Stumptown Coffee

 Our cafes will be featuring a Cup Karma board at the register where our customers can check off when they bring in their own cup/save a cup.
 Every 10th customer will be rewarded with a complimentary beverage!

 In addition to cup karma, we host "Bring Your Own Cup," day on October 3rd.
 Last year we were able to save over 46,000 plastic/paper cups in our campus cafes.
 We thank everyone for supporting us in this progressive event.